 WELCOME!

-Congratulations on your enrollment in Evergreen’s Graduate Program on the Environment and the Master of Environmental Studies (MES).
+Congratulations on your enrollment in Evergreen’s Graduate Program on the Environment and the Master of Environmental Studies (MES) degree.
 The MES faculty and staff look forward to working with you in realizing your academic and professional objectives.

 This handbook is a guide to the policies and operational details of the program.
 Consider it a key reference for answers or resources about Evergreen and the MES degree.
 Faculty and staff are committed to helping you successfully complete the program.
 You should consult the Director, Assistant Director, and Student Assistant if you have questions as you navigate through the program.
 The Director, along with other faculty, is responsible for developing and teaching the curriculum; the Assistant Director is responsible for administrative support for students.